cnrancher/docs-hangar/versioned_docs/version-v1.8/12-load/01-load.md

     }
     ```

+5. If there are some unexpected error with the merged manifest list, use [`--overwrite` option](#overwrite-exist-manifest-index) of the `load` command to reload the manifest list.

 ## Override the project name or source registry URL when loading images

 Hangar `load` command provides some advanced options to customize the project name or source registry URL of the image list file when loading images.